Generic Name: insulin lispro (IN soo lin LISS pro)

 What happens if I miss a dose?

-Since Admelog is used before meals, you may not be on a timed dosing schedule.
-Whenever you use Admelog, be sure to eat a meal within 15 minutes.
-Do not use extra this medicine to make up a missed dose.
+Since Admelog is used with meals, you may not be on a timed dosing schedule.
+Whenever you use Admelog, follow the directions for your specific brand about whether to use the medicine before of after you eat.
+Do not use two doses at one time.

 What happens if I overdose?